topepo/cars/README.md

 Third, some cars have a single fuel type (e.g. "Regular", "Midgrade", "Premium", etc.) while others have multiple ("Regular Gas or Electricity", "Regular Gas _and_ Electricity", "Electricity", and so on).
 These data have the mpg for the _first_ fuel type listed.
 This is presumably only relevant to the cars with "or" in their fuel type field (> 300 cars).
 We decided to use the _best_ mpg across the types tested.
 We are estimating the best possible mileage that the car can produce.
 For example, a car that can use "Regular Gas or Electricity" would have its electricity MPG used as the outcome.

-Forth, for cars without combustion engines, the engine displacement and cylinders were assigned values of zero.
+Fourth, for cars without combustion engines, the engine displacement and cylinders were assigned values of zero.

 Please contribute, especially if you: